babelsociety/website/content/plan/index.md

 - Regenerative agriculture and breeding farm
 - Civil and construction engineering to build infrastructures
 - Computer engineering for the management of technology
-- Knowledge of the host society’s legislative system
+- Knowledge of the host society's legislative system
 - Public and international relationships

 # Settlement

 The Seed needs a constant source of income to grow.
-We recommend setting up a worker-owned cooperative as it is the form of business that best aligns with Terra Project values.
+We recommend setting up a worker-owned cooperative as it is the form of business that best aligns with Babel Society values.

 What the firm will do depends on the talents and resources available to the Seed.
-It is important that only the members of the society participate in the enterprise and that all earnings are shared equally as established by Terra Project.
+It is important that only the members of the society participate in the enterprise and that all earnings are shared equally as established by Babel Society.
 In this first moment, the life of the project will be closely linked to that of the company, therefore it is important we build a solid business that can guarantee the livelihood of the society over time.

-It goes without saying that the enterprise must be in line with the [key concepts](@/manifest/index.md#key-concepts) of Terra Project, first and foremost collaboration and the protection of biomes.
+It goes without saying that the enterprise must be in line with the [key concepts](@/manifest/index.md#key-concepts) of Babel Society, first and foremost collaboration and the protection of biomes.

 The Seed is supposed to be made up of a small number of people, so at this stage it should be quite easy to get organized even without having the online platform available.
 It remains important to document and publish all decisions on the distribution and use of resources, as well as to maintain a dialogue with all supporters and potential future members.
 Transparency is a must.